 “I totally understand, sir.
 Far be it from me to interfere when someone who should know better is having a temper tantrum,” Ryan answered as he raised his hands palm first towards Allen.

 “Calling me ‘sir’ when we’re alone and having a private conversation, are we?
 That’s a sure indication that I’m in for a lecture.”

 “Not at all, sir.
 I would never presume to lecture the Prime Minister of our sovereign nation, even if he had overreacted in a monumental way before leaving an important briefing to go pout like a five year old.”

 Ryan stood passively with his eyebrows raised slightly and his hands clasped behind his back while Allen glared at him through narrowed eyes.
-They held that pose for nearly half a minute until, for the second time that morning, Allen blinked first.
+They held those poses for nearly half a minute until, for the second time that morning, Allen blinked first.